Skip to content

 Concepts

-This page explains the core abstractions in Absurd and how they fit together.
+This page explains what durable execution is and how the core abstractions in Absurd fit together.

 Tasks